Optimal error bounds for nonexpansive fixed-point iterations in normed spaces: Lower bounds on the convergence rates

 Clearly $0\in \partial \varphi(\bar x)$ so that $\bar x$ is a minimizer with $\varphi(\bar x) = \frac{1}{n+1}$. \end{proof}

 Note that while in this example the residual $\|x^n-Tx^n\|_\infty$ might converge to 0, the distance to the fixed point $x^*$ is constant $\|x^n-x^*\|_\infty\equiv 1$.
 This illustrates the well-known fact that Mann iterates might not converge in norm to a fixed point, and the best one can expect in general is weak convergence, even when restricting to linear maps.
-However, as shown by \cite{wittmann1992approximation} and \cite{xu2002iterative}, strong convergence can be guaranteed when $X$ is either a Hilbert space or a uniformly smooth Banach space.
+However, strong convergence can be guaranteed when $X$ is either a Hilbert space ({\em cf.} \cite[Wittmann]{wittmann1992approximation}) or a uniformly smooth Banach space ({\em cf.} \cite[Xu]{xu2002iterative}).

-Let us also observe that although the lower bound and the numerical experiments agree in the order of convergence $O(1/n)$, there is a gap between the lower bound $\|x^n-Tx^n\|_\infty\geq\frac{1}{n+1}$ and the upper bounds which behave as $\frac{c}{n+1}$ with $c\approx 4$.
-In \S{}\ref{optHalpern} we will show that the optimal Halpern iteration achieves the latter bound with $c=4$, and that this constant is tight.
+Let us also observe that although the lower bound and the numerical experiments agree on the order of convergence $O(1/n)$, there is a gap between the lower bound $\|x^n-Tx^n\|_\infty\geq\frac{1}{n+1}$ and the upper bounds which behave as $\frac{c}{n+1}$ with $c\approx 4$.
+In Section \ref{optHalpern} we will show that the optimal Halpern iteration achieves the latter bound with $c=4$, and that this constant is tight.